Boltzmann0/Boltzmann0/README.md

 ###

-<p align="left">I'm Lucas, a mathematics enthusiast and a computer engineering student.<br><br>🔭 I’m working as a teacher and interpreter of Libras, while also exploring data analysis and programming.<br>📚 I'm currently learning more about Python and Java, with a strong interest in artificial intelligence.<br>⚡ In my free time, I enjoy developing projects in technology and exploring new concepts in mathematics.</p>
+<p align="left">I'm Lucas, a mathematics enthusiast and a computer engineering student.<br><br>🔭  I’m working as a high school Math teacher and studying Computer Engineering.<br>📚 I'm currently learning more about Python, Java, and exploring Artificial Intelligence.<br>⚡ In my free time, I enjoy diving deep into coding, especially with Python, and enhancing my skills in AI development.</p>

 ###